koi-learning/koi-api/README.md

 All other components([koi-core](https://github.com/koi-learning/koi-core), [koi-pwa](https://guthub.com/koi-learning/koi-pwa)) communicate over an REST-API provided by this component.

 # What is KOI?
-The *KOI-System* is a framework for the lifecycle management of machine learning solutions.
+The *KOI-System* is a framework for the lifecycle management and deployment of machine learning solutions.
 As such, it allows the user to create, train, and deploy ML solutions.

 The lifecycle management involves: